O1ahmad/ansible-role-geth/README.md

 Running the `geth` client and API server, either in its RPC, IPC or WS-RPC form, is accomplished utilizing the [systemd](https://www.freedesktop.org/wiki/Software/systemd/) or [launchd](https://www.launchd.info/) service management tools, for Linux and MacOS platforms respectively.
 Launched as background processes or daemons subject to the configuration and execution potential provided by the underlying management frameworks, the `geth` client and API servers can be set to adhere to system administrative policies right for your environment and organization.

-_The following variables can be customized to manage the location of the `geth` service definition and execution profile/policy right:_
+_The following variables can be customized to manage the location of the `geth` service definition and execution profile/policy:_

 `systemd_dir: </path/to/systemd/service/dir>` (**default**: see `/etc/systemd/system`)
 - path on target host where the `geth` **systemd** service file should be copied. **note:** while not advised and unlikely that you'll need or want to modify this location, support for variable definition is supplied to allow for flexible and user-defined organization of service definitions. __ONLY__ relevant on supported Linux platforms.